The unfurling of Clomid 25mg a fern.

 The fire ants on the banana flower as it drizzles.

 Birds were hard to shoot.
 With a full manual mode system, I was positioned right in the centre of fruiting trees & saw Barbets, Shrikes, Malkohas but they didn’t stay long enough for me to get a sharp shot.
 I managed to take videos but I need to find time to upload them.
 Walking along the fringe of the jungle, I came to a small farm & found a fluttering Rajah Brooke waiting to settle for some salt licks.
-The makcik by the name of Levitra professional sale Asiah, came out to check on what I was doing as I looked at her farm with fascination.
+The makcik by the name of Asiah, came out to check on what I was doing as I looked at her farm with fascination.
 She had free range chickens!!!
 And a few strange looking birds which I hadn’t seen before.
 There were ducks but they ran away when they saw me coming in with my tripod.
 I asked her why that strange looking fowl was called ‘Ayam Keluk-Keluk.’
-She said, “sebab bunyi dia macam keluk keluk keluk!” (it made the Canadian viagra sound of keluk keluk keluk!)
+She said, “sebab bunyi dia macam keluk keluk keluk!” (it made the sound of Levitra professional sale keluk keluk keluk!)
 The cows had free range of the place too & the owner of the farm had to stop a territorial bull from coming at me.
 Yikes.
 The natural hazards of nature photography.

 The gobbledegook bird called Ayam Keluk-Keluk.